-Language disorders are different than delayed language.
+Language disorders are not the same as delayed language.
 With delayed language, the child develops speech and language in the same way as other children, but later.
 In language disorders, speech and language do not develop normally.
 The child may have some language skills, but not others.
 Or, the way in which these skills develop will be different than usual.

-A child with language disorder may have one or two of the symptoms listed below, or many of the symptoms.
+Children with language disorders may have one, two, or many of the symptoms listed below.
 Symptoms can range from mild to severe.

-Children with a receptive language disorder have difficulty understanding language.
+Children with a receptive language disorder have problems understanding language.
 They may have:

 - A hard time understanding what other people have said

 - Problems following directions that are spoken to them

 Children with an expressive language disorder have problems using language to express what they are thinking or need.
 These children may:

 - Have a hard time putting words together into sentences

 - Use short and simple sentences and the word order may be off

 - Have difficulty finding the right words when talking, and often use placeholder words such as "um"